 Knowing and Following Jesus makes us more human.

-Christians of various traditions describe the process of becoming more like Jesus in various ways: holiness (part of our legacy as Brethren in Christ), sanctification, divination, discipleship, spiritual formation, etc. All of these ideas get at the same goal: transformation.
+Christians of various traditions describe the process of becoming more like Jesus in various ways: holiness (part of our legacy as Brethren in Christ), sanctification, deification, discipleship, spiritual formation, etc. All of these ideas get at the same goal: transformation.
 Who we are isn't who we will be after we follow Jesus.
 We change.
 We grow.
 We become more fully human, meaning, we become more like God's perfect image bearer: Jesus.
 Christ is not opposed to our humanness, but invites us to flourish into the fuller version of our God-given humanity.